-The recoverable amount of the machinery parts division was based on the value in use calculation.
-The calculation was determined by discounting the future cash flows generated from the continuing use of the unit and was based on the following key assumptions:
+The recoverable amount of the machinery parts division was based on its value in use.
+The value in use was determined by discounting the future cash flows generated from the continuing use of the CGU and was based on the following key assumptions:

-- Cash flows were projected based on actual operating results in 2013 using an estimated constant growth rate of 5%; and - A pre-tax discount rate of 4.7% (2012: 8.3%) was applied in determining the recoverable amount of the unit.
+- \ Cash flows were projected based on actual operating results in 2014 using an estimated constant grwoth rate of 5%; and - \ A pre-tax discount rate of 5% (2013: 4.7%) was applied in determining the recoverable amount of the CGU.
 The discount rate was estimated based on the Group's existing weighted average cost of capital.